modin-project/modin/docs/flow/modin/core/storage_formats/index.rst

 Storage Formats
 ===============
-Storage format is one of the components that form Modin's execution, it describes the type(s) of objects that are stored in the partitions of the selected low-level Modin Dataframe implementation.
+Storage format is one of the components that form Modin's execution, it describes the type(s) of objects that are stored in the partitions of the selected Core Modin Dataframe implementation.

 The base storage format in Modin is pandas.
 In that format, Modin Dataframe operates with partitions that hold ``pandas.DataFrame`` objects.
 Pandas is the most natural storage format